pkeilbach/htwg-practical-nlp/docs/lectures/naive_bayes.md

 !!! note

-    For **binary classification**, if there a tweet can only be either positive or negative, then the probability of a tweet being negative is $1-P(A)$.
+    For **binary classification**, if a tweet can only be either positive or negative, then the probability of a tweet being negative is $1-P(A)$.

 !!! example